AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 **'Getting visibility'**, finding ways to follow the flow and to display the information created along the flow, then **'Tighten the loop'**, narrow down so we can find out at which moment the unexpected behavior occurs.
 Each environment has different syntax to make it happen but the process is similar in those environments.

 The first example would be the error message I shown in the TDD part, when the error message shows, this is a bug, but because we define a precise test, the bug is already clear, we already have the visibility and the loop thightened, so we know how to move forward.
-So, the first way to get some information about the bug is to run the test. (if we are lucky enough to have tests in the test we are debugging)
+So, the first way to get some information about the bug is to run the test. (if we are lucky enough to have tests in the code we are debugging)

-Bug are in lot of places and even without a test, I learned that one of the main skill is to be able to read the error message.
+Bugs are in lot of places and even without a test, I learned that one of the main skill is to be able to read the error message.

 >----- Here is how I would keep moving forward debugguging while setting up. -----